3 hour City / Katrina Tour + 16 Passenger Swamp Boat Tour New Orleans

 Drive slowly down St. Charles Avenue, the American side of New Orleans.
 See some of the homes of the Garden District.
 You will pass Ann Rice’s home, Governor Claiborne’s Daughters home, circa 1840, the Elms Mansion, and much more.
 See the diverse Architecture of the American side of New Orleans.

-As part of this tour, we will go to the Lower 9th ward, view where the Hurricane Katrina broke the levee and swept the residents and their homes away.
-This was the area of the greatest devastation in New Orleans.
-You will see how the lower 9th ward residents are putting their lives back together with the help of volunteers and Brad Pitt’s project, “Make It Right”.
+As part of this tour, we will go to the view an area damaged when the Hurricane Katrina broke the levee and swept the residents and their homes away.